FlashGet Kids FlashGet Kids

 The show became a beloved story for an entire generation as it tackled tough issues with both truthfulness and wit.

-After a long break, because of the series’s popularity, The Proud Family started showing again.
+And after a long break, because of the series’s popularity, The Proud Family returned.
 The Proud Family: Louder and Prouder relaunched February 23, 2022, on Disney+.

-In the reboot, the story gains fresh faces and new ideas, yet it still feels familiar.
-It mirrors how we live now, considering things like social media, all while preserving what made the family special.
+In the reboot, the story gains fresh faces and new ideas, yet still feels familiar.
+It mirrors how we live now, taking into account things like social mediawhile preserving what made the family special.

 Try FlashGet Kids now